-Even in this case, it is clear that as ISSH recovers more symbols-which means having to apply the encode function for fewer positions-the speedup increases.
-Another interesting observation is that a small variation is present between the speedup of computations in which the same number of symbols is recovered, but the number of iterations used is different.
-For example, if we consider the cases in which 10 symbols are recovered, the speedups are almost the same, but for Q14 and Q15 two iterations are needed, whereas for Q10 an additional one is required.
+Even in this case, it is clear that as ISSH recovers more symbols - which means having to apply the encode function for fewer positions - the speedup increases.
+Another interesting observation is that a small variation is present between the speedup of computations in which the same number of symbols are recovered, but the number of iterations used is different.
+For example, if we consider the cases in which 10 symbols are recovered, the speedups are almost the same, but for Q14 and Q15 two iterations are needed while for Q10 an additional one is required.
 In summary, the speedup depends more on the number of symbols recovered rather than the number of iterations.

-FIG. 6.
-Speedup of ISSH obtained recovering a certain number of symbols for the seeds of Appendix Table A2.
+Figure 6: Speedup of ISSH obtained recovering a certain number of symbols for the seeds of table 3 (see Appendix).